What are Amazon Product Display Ads? How do They Work?

 If you’re not using Amazon Product Display Ads, you are missing out on a golden opportunity to increase sales and beat out the competition.
 Whether you are looking to boost your sales numbers, drive traffic, and/or increase brand awareness, Product Display ads can help you do it.

-These Amazon PPC ads may be easy to set up, but in order to maximize your return, you need to truly understand how these ads work.
-Here is a closer look at the different types of targeting that are available to you:
+Please note: these Amazon PPC ads may be easy to set up, but in order to maximize your return, you need to truly understand how these ads work.
+Here is a closer look at the 2 different types of targeting that are available to you: